Skip to main content

 Fresh Hop Season

-Belgian dubbels and quadrupels add yeast-driven spice and dark-fruit complexity, winter warmers lean cozy and malt-forward, and doppelbock delivers smooth German strength with very little flash.
-What connects them is not just power, but composure.
-Winter beers work when they feel rich without turning heavy-handed.
+Belgian dubbels and quadrupels bring yeast spice and dark fruit.
+Winter warmers stay malt-forward and cozy.
+Doppelbocks are smooth German strength without much flash.
+The common thread is control.
+Winter beers work when they feel rich without getting sloppy.

-Many winter styles improve with age.
-If you buy an imperial stout or barleywine in November, try keeping one bottle to open the following winter.
-Store it upright, in a cool dark place (50–55°F), and compare the aged version to a fresh one—you’ll taste how the flavors round and soften.
+Many of these styles age well.
+If you buy an imperial stout or barleywine in November, it can be worth saving one bottle for the next winter.
+Store it upright in a cool, dark place and compare it later.
+The flavors usually round out and soften.

 SeasonPrimary StylesKey Quality